Manta-Network/docs/docs/guides/TrustedSetup.md

 ```sh
 source ~/.profile
 ```

+For a quick installation on Windows download the `.exe` [here](https://github.com/Manta-Network/manta-rs/releases/download/v0.5.5/manta-trusted-setup-x86_64-pc-windows-msvc.exe) and do the following

 That's all, you have installed the client and can move to the the next step: Registration.

 If you prefer to build the client yourself from source code, follow the instructions [here](https://github.com/Manta-Network/manta-rs/tree/main/manta-trusted-setup).